bjarneo/dotenvjson/README.md

 ## About

 I have used principles from creating a programming language to transform a .env file to JSON.
 It is kind of an tweaked approach, but works fine. 🔥

+Don't you go look at my messy tokenizer.go file 😏

 ## Usage

 ```bash